yottapanda/website/content/posts/recursive-vpns.md

 While I was writing this post, I remembered that there's quite a few [transition mechanisms](https://en.wikipedia.org/wiki/IPv6_transition_mechanism) which allow cross-communication between IPv4 and IPv6 networks in different capacities.

 If there exists a mechanism whereby I can have one VPS translate IPv4 packets to IPv6 packets and forward them on to my internal network, that might be the way to go.
 That way I may not need any crazy VPNs.
 The only problem left to solve would be the complete ambiguity as to whether or not the IPv6 space that my ISP provides me is actually static...
+A problem for another day.

+For now, ciao 🫡.